For urgent consular assistance call

 Deadly attacks against government targets, including buildings, are common.

-Other possible targets for attacks include:
+Other targets for attacks include:

 Somalia isn't safe.
 It doesn't have an effective police force.